The CN Centre is a smoke-free facility.

 - Found items will be stored in a secure location.
-Items of significant value, such as jewelry, wallets, and credit cards will be stored safely.
+Items of significant value, such as jewellery, wallets, and credit cards will be stored safely.

 - If an item contains contact information of the owner, the owner will be notified (i.e. a wallet or chequebook).